-“Graywater” is a term bandied about by those in sustainability circles and a topic we’ve touch on frequently at Earth911, but many still have questions about exactly what graywater recycling is and if it’s really safe for the environment.
+“Graywater” is a term bandied about by those in sustainability circles and a topic we’ve touched on frequently at Earth911, but many still have questions about exactly what graywater recycling is and if it’s really safe for the environment.

 So, what’s the verdict?
 Is this idea green or gross?
 Earth911 took an in-depth look at the subject to give you the basics and answer all of your most pressing questions about this unconventional recycling tactic.